adinekinar/fplas-cmp-test-2025/README.md

 - This helps you immediately find the problematic part
 - Simply fix the issue and press **Run** again

----

-# 🎯 Summary of the Workflow

-1. Press **Run**
-2. The system performs loading + similarity check
-3. After success → page automatically scrolls down
-4. Check the **Widget Test Result**
-5. If green → your answer is correct
-6. If there are errors → read “Expected vs Actual”
-7. Fix the highlighted lines in the editor
-8. Press **Run** again until all tests pass

----

-# 💡 Useful Tips

-- The main focus is **not** the similarity popup, but the **Widget Test Result**
-- Red highlights in the editor show exactly what needs fixing
-- Read “Expected vs Actual” carefully
-- Some errors might be small (wrong color, wrong text style), so check details
-- Even if the output visually looks correct, a widget test may still fail if any property is incorrect

----

 <a href="#flutter-programmaing-assistant-system-with-docker" style="font-size: 0.1px; color: #FF0000;">back to top ↑</a>